History

 In 1992, the Orchestra of Flight officially became a government-approved 501(c)(3) nonprofit organization.
 For the past 25+ years, the orchestra has provided a valuable music outreach program to the Seattle/Puget Sound region, playing in nursing homes, assisted-living communities, and other musically underserved areas.

 Today, while some members are still current or retired Boeing employees, the Orchestra of Flight comprises musicians working in a range of industries – technology, education, healthcare, law, business – in the Seattle region.
 Our members range from recent college graduates to retirees, novices to classically-trained musicians, and Seattle natives to new Seattleites.
-All are welcome at the Orchestra of Flight, and we invite you to contact us learn more.
+All are welcome at the Orchestra of Flight, and we invite you to contact us to learn more.

 Music Director